HunterLarco/voxel.css/docs/Core/Voxel.md

 `.setMesh(mesh)`

-mesh — A dict containing 'front', 'back', 'top', 'bottom', 'left' and 'right' faces specified.
+mesh — A mesh instance.

 Changes the images used for each provided face for this voxel.

 `getMesh()`

-Returns the current mesh as a dict.
+Returns the current mesh instance.

 `animUp(scene)`